Titans Grip

 How often should I practice my sumo deadlift?

-Your sumo deadlift is a technical skill that deserves precise analysis.
-Stop guessing at your form.
-Use tools that give you objective feedback, train with a plan that attacks your weak points, and build the pull that your skeleton is designed for.
-Ready to get your technique scored and your questions answered 24/7?
+Your sumo deadlift is a skill that rewards precise feedback.
+Stop guessing at form.
+Use tools that score your setup objectively, train against your real weak point, and build the pull your skeleton was actually designed for.
+Ready to get your technique scored and your questions answered any time you train?

-Find Your Sport and see how AI-powered coaching can transform your pull.
+Find Your Sport and see how AI-powered coaching can change how you pull.

 Coach Pavel